 - Optional biometric information (passport photo)

-After an applicant has completed the online eTA New Zealand form and paid the fee and tourist levy using a credit or debit card the initial application will be complete.
-The vast majority of New Zealand eTA applications will be quickly processed and approved.
+After an applicant has completed the online eTA New Zealand form and paid the fee and associated tourist levy using a credit or debit card the initial application will be complete.
+The vast majority of New Zealand eTA applications are quickly processed and approved.

 New Zealand eTA Registration Process

-Applicants from the 60 eligible countries, as well as cruise travelers and crew, will be able to apply for an eTA New Zealand in just a few minutes.
-The New Zealand eTA registration process will just involve three simple steps:
+Applicants from the 60 eligible countries, as well as cruise travellers and airline crew, are able to apply for an eTA New Zealand in just a few minutes.
+The New Zealand eTA registration process involves 3 simple steps:

 - Complete the online eTA New Zealand form